How to Fund Your Overseas Adventures as a Copywriter

 Meet Kevin Casey, world traveler, and professional freelance writer.
 I recently bought his book, “The Jet-setting Copywriter,” and it’s probably one of the best books on freelance writing that I’ve ever read (and I’ve read a few).
-I will disclose here that I am not receiving anything for endorsing this book, I just feel it will be extremely useful for Based Bachelors everywhere.
+There’s no incentive for me to endorse this book.
+I just feel it will be extremely useful for Based Bachelors everywhere.
 Here, I’m going to explain why I feel this copywriting book is the best value you can get for your time and money.

 Kevin’s book describes his travels and the kinds of places he’s gone as a result of his writing career.
 Some of the lavish passages about his travels left me envious, as I’ve been mostly planted in a single place in my time abroad.
 The enthusiasm with which he writes about traveling is inspiring; it motivated me to drive further into the content to see how I might achieve something similar for myself.

 Attracting high-paying clients and identifying lucrative markets is key and Kevin explains exactly how to do this.
 He also mentions how he’s used LinkedIn as a tool for finding clients to significant effect.
-There are plenty of other ways one can go about finding work, but the amount of success Kevin had with just this one platform shows what massive opportunities there are for individuals willing to explore other social networks.
+There are plenty of other ways one can go about finding work.
+The amount of success Kevin had with just this one platform shows what massive opportunities there are for individuals willing to explore other social networks.

 My favorite section in the book discusses the reasons why content mills, bidding sites, and job boards aren’t worth your time.
-It’s a tragedy to see how low people will go for pennies, and these kinds of sites have created a race to the bottom.
+It’s a tragedy to see how low people will go for pennies.
+These kinds of sites have created a race to the bottom.
 To reap a real return for our effort, we must circumvent these schemes.
 We should always consider the time vs. money equation before deciding to work anywhere online.

-The final sections of the book include suggestions for working abroad, as well as book recommendations and resources to help you reach your goals as a freelance writer.
+The final sections of the book include suggestions for working abroad.
+There are also recommendations and resources to help you reach your goals as a freelance writer.
 I feel I was lucky to have come across this material and I plan on putting it into practice.
 Now I want to pass along my recommendation to you.
 Click this link to find Kevin’s book, along with more information about the author himself.